21 Ways to Reach a Minimum Spending Requirement

 Other Ideas

-There’s normally someone in your family or group of friends that are making a larger purchase.
-Ask them to let you pay with your card and have them write you a check.
+There’s usually someone in your family or friend group making a larger purchase soon.
+If you trust them, ask if they’ll let you put it on your card and write you a check.